xuanyufang/Interactive-Lab-Hub/Lab 5/README.md

 https://user-images.githubusercontent.com/42874337/139780543-70c49a21-06ed-4c88-9450-a31383d4825b.mp4

 We trained a model with Teachable Machines detecting different actions we can apply to a piece of paper.
+This is an initial attempt to our project in designing a device that teaches origami for people with visual impairment.
+The model can recognize three different basic folds of origami from any angle.
+It categorize the current image to a specific category based on likelihood calcuated using the model.
+It is different from the OpenCV since it's not processing the data consecutively, but independently as single image, which makes it hard to track things or record traces.
+It also does not based on hard coded recognization that would be more time consuming than Mediapipe.
+However, it does offers a more accurate categorization ability and recognization ability in a well-controlled setting.

 ### Part B